joeavanzato/LogBoost/README.md

 ### Commandline Arguments:
 ```
--dbdir[string] (default="") - Specify the directory containing MaxMind DBs at the dir or one level below - if they don't exist, will attempt to download.
+-dbdir [string] (default="") - Specify the directory containing MaxMind DBs at the dir or one level below - if they don't exist, will attempt to download.
--api[string] (default="") - Specify a MaxMind API key - if not provided will subsequently check for ENVVAR 'MM_API' then mm_api.txt in CWD.
+-api [string] (default="") - Specify a MaxMind API key - if not provided will subsequently check for ENVVAR 'MM_API' then mm_api.txt in CWD.
--logdir[string] (default="input") - specify the directory containing one or more CSV files to process
+-logdir [string] (default="input") - specify the directory containing one or more CSV files to process
--outputdir[string] (default="output") - specify the directory to store enriched logs - defaults to $CWD\output
+-outputdir [string] (default="output") - specify the directory to store enriched logs - defaults to $CWD\output
--ipcol[string] (default="IP address") - specify the name of a column in the CSV files that stores IP addresses - defaults to 'IP address' to find Azure Signin Data column
+-ipcol [string] (default="IP address") - specify the name of a column in the CSV files that stores IP addresses - defaults to 'IP address' to find Azure Signin Data column
--jsoncol[string] (default="AuditData") - specify the name of a column in the CSV files storing Azure Audit JSON blobs - defaults to 'AuditData'
+-jsoncol [string] (default="AuditData") - specify the name of a column in the CSV files storing Azure Audit JSON blobs - defaults to 'AuditData'
--flatten[bool] (default=false) - [TODO] - flatten a nested JSON structure into a CSV
+-flatten [bool] (default=false) - [TODO] - flatten a nested JSON structure into a CSV
--regex[bool] (default=false) - Scan each line for first IP address matche via regex rather than specifying a specific column name.
+-regex [bool] (default=false) - Scan each line for first IP address matche via regex rather than specifying a specific column name.
--convert[bool] (default=false) - Tells log2geo to look for .log/.txt files in the specified log directory in addition to CSV then attempts to read them in one of a few ways
+-convert [bool] (default=false) - Tells log2geo to look for .log/.txt files in the specified log directory in addition to CSV then attempts to read them in one of a few ways
   - IIS - Looks for #Fields and comma-delimited values
   - W3C - Looks for #Fields and space-delimited values
-  - KV - Looks for KV-style logging based on provided -delimiter and -separator values
+  - KV - [TODO] Looks for KV-style logging based on provided -delimiter and -separator values
--separator[string] (default="=") - Used when -convert is specified and a file cannot be identified as IIS/W3C/CSV
+-separator [string] (default="=") - [TODO] Used when -convert is specified and a file cannot be identified as IIS/W3C/CSV
--delimiter[string] (default=" ") - Used when -convert is specified and a file cannot be identified as IIS/W3C/CSV
+-delimiter [string] (default=" ") - [TODO] Used when -convert is specified and a file cannot be identified as IIS/W3C/CSV
--dns[bool] (default=false) - Tell log2geo to perform reverse-lookups on detected IP addresses to find currently associated domains.
+-dns [bool] (default=false) - Tell log2geo to perform reverse-lookups on detected IP addresses to find currently associated domains.
--maxgoperfile[int] (default=20) - Limit number of goroutines spawned per file for concurrent chunk processing
+-maxgoperfile [int] (default=20) - Limit number of goroutines spawned per file for concurrent chunk processing
--batchsize[int] (default=100) - Limit how many lines per-file are sent to each spawned goroutine
+-batchsize [int] (default=100) - Limit how many lines per-file are sent to each spawned goroutine
--concurrentfiles[int] (default=1000) - Limit how many files are processed concurrently.
+-concurrentfiles [int] (default=1000) - Limit how many files are processed concurrently.
+-combine [bool] (default=false) - Combine all files in each output directory into a single CSV per-directory - this will not work if the files do not share the same header sequence/number of columns.
--buildti[bool] (default=false) - Build the threat intelligence database based on feed_config.json
+-buildti [bool] (default=false) - Build the threat intelligence database based on feed_config.json
--updateti[bool] (default=false) - Update (and build if it doesn't exist) the threat intelligence database based on feed_config.json
+-updateti [bool] (default=false) - Update (and build if it doesn't exist) the threat intelligence database based on feed_config.json
--useti[bool] (default=false) - Use the threat intelligence database if it exists
+-useti [bool] (default=false) - Use the threat intelligence database if it exists
 ```

 ### Example Usage